E 1.0 Overview

 - Applicant sibling of a currently attending student.

-- Applicants child of an active duty member of any branch of the United States Armed Forces.
+- Applicant child of an active duty member of any branch of the United States Armed Forces.
+This includes a surviving applicant child of a member of any branch of the United States Armed Forces who died while on active duty.

 - Applicant sibling of an accepted and confirmed applicant applying for the same academic year.